Monday, May 26, 2008

 Interpreting the Whore of Babylon

-In Revelation 17 we are introduced to the enigmatic figure of the Whore of Babylon who's riding on a Scarlet Beast.
-That seems the very picture of a symbiotic relationship to me.
-So who do these figures represent and why are they joined at the hip?
+In Revelation 17 we are introduced to the enigmatic figure of the Whore of Babylon who sits by many watersShe's riding on a strange, fantastic, Scarlet Beast, which seems the very picture of a symbiotic relationship to me.
+Who or what do these mysterious figures represent and why are they joined at the hip?
+Let's take a little ride of our own...

-Whores are used as sexual substitutes, providers of sexual pleasures without the entanglements of a committed relationship.
+Whores function as sexual substitutes, providers of sexual pleasures without the entanglements of a committed relationship.
 God means for

 those experiences to occur only within the context of heterosexual marriage, so prostitution short-circuits the righteous directive of God for an upright life.
-Throughout the Bible, God applies the sordid concept of prostitution to substitute spiritual relationships with false gods instead of him.
+Throughout the Bible, God applies the sordid concept of prostitution to the sin of serving gods other than him, the one, true God.
+Substituting the false for the true was an affront to decency and fidelity, and worthy of judgment.

-The prophets of the Old Testament, in bringing God's word of rebuke to idol worshipping Israelites, called their sin harlotry and adultery.
+The prophets of the Old Testament, in bringing God's word of rebuke to idol worshipping Israelites, called their sin "harlotry" and "adultery."
 Instead of living in a committed relationship with the living God and seeking the blessings they wanted and needed from him, idolaters exchanged the true God for one of their own making.
-God, who could not be managed nor massaged, was jettisoned by such unfaithful ones and replaced by gods who at least gave the appearance that they could be.
+God, who could not be managed nor massaged, was jettisoned by the unfaithful and replaced with gods who at least gave the appearance that they could be.

 Wonder where they got that idea from?

-I believe it was part of the Devil's hijacking scheme mentioned in my last post.
-The Devil's plan, from the earliest times in human history, has been to subvert and steal the redemptive promises announced in the protoevangelion.
+Idolatry was part of the Devil's hijacking scheme mentioned in my last post.
+The Devil's plan, from the earliest times in human history, has been to subvert and steal the redemptive promises announced in the protoevangelium.
 There is a governmental component to his plan-- the Devil wants to rule, and there is a religious component to the plan-- the Devil wants to be worshipped.
 Until he can manage to get the human race to worship him instead of God, having them worship something other than God would do.

 The governmental aspect of the Devil's plan is centered around bringing the Antichrist, the man of lawlessness, into worldwide political dominion (as covered in the last post).
 The religious aspect is the subject of this post and revolves around the figure of the Whore.
 Revelation 17 shows both aspects of the Devil's plan linked as part of one overarching strategy by displaying the figures for each together, one riding the other.